Charred Lemon & Honey-Shrimp Skillet

 Optional: cooked rice and your favorite vegetable, for serving

 Pat the shrimp dry with paper towels.
-Season lightly with salt and pepper.
+Season lightly with kosher salt and black pepper.

-In a large skillet, heat the butter over medium-high heat,, stirring frequently, until it has melted, foamed, browned, and smells nutty, about 5 to 7 minutes.
+In a large skillet, melt the butter over medium-high heat, stirring frequently, until it turns golden brown, foams, and smells nutty, 5 to 7 minutes.